theory/pgenv/README.md

 `restart` action, setting the `PGENV_RESTART_OPTS` in the [configuration](#pgenv-config).

+### pgenv psql

+The `psql` command runs the `psql` client interface for the currently selected (i.e., `use`) version of PostgreSQL.
+This helps avoiding running system-wide `psql` of another version against PostgreSQL instances installed by `pgenv`.
+For instance:

+     $ pgenv psql -U luca template1

+is equivalent to manually run

+    $ pgenv $PGENV_ROOT/pgsql/bin/psql -U luca template1

+All options and arguments will be passed untouched to the installed `psql` executable.

 ### pgenv available

 Shows all the versions of PostgreSQL available to download and build.
 Handy to